Don't know your body type? Take our free Dosha quiz!

 GET IT NOW FREE

 Nightime urination may be due to toxicity in the blood, which gets filtered by the kidneys.
-Alternatively, night-time urination can indicate diabetes, especially if the urine is cloudy.
+Alternatively, night-time urination can indicate diabetes, especially if the urine is cloudy or bubbly.

 Dark yellow urine implies the urine has a lower concentration of water than normal.
 This may be due to dehydration, a high sodium diet, electrolyte imbalance, or weak kidneys.
 Generally, urine should be straw colored, or light yellow.
 There are many...